jdconley/argon2themax/README.md

 # argon2themax
 An easy to use Node.JS library with one goal:
-Find the most costly Argon2 option set for secure password hashing.
+Increase password security by hashing passwords with the most costly Argon2 hash possible.

 [Argon2](https://github.com/P-H-C/phc-winner-argon2) is designed to hash in parallel on high CPU count x86 systems utilizing 4GB of memory